bentoml/BentoML/docs/source/guides/logging.rst

 Web Service Request Logging
 """""""""""""""""""""""""""

-For web requests, logging can be enabled and disabled using the `logging.access` parameter at the top level of the ``bentoml_configuration.yml``.
+For web requests, logging can be enabled and disabled using the `logging.access` parameter in both the `api_server` and `runner` sections of the ``bentoml_configuration.yml``.

 .. code-block:: yaml

     logging:
       access:
         enabled: False
         # whether to log the size of the request body
         request_content_length: True
         # whether to log the content type of the request
         request_content_type: True
         # whether to log the content length of the response
         response_content_length: True
         # whether to log the content type of the response
         response_content_type: True

 Model Runner Request Logging